patrickmmartin/pith-writings/dao_of_scratch/article.md

 dressed ‘set’.
 * Advanced: explicit positioning/drawing
-To move onto to more dynamic generation of content, it is possible to use explicit positioning, and the use of pens to craft abritrary shapes.
+To move onto to more dynamic generation of content, it is possible to use explicit positioning, and the use of pens to craft arbitrary shapes.

 ## Immediacy